The following members of the Institute are actively involved in its programs and research activities.

 To promote training and provide information on fraud and plagiarism.

 To disseminate a methodological protocol with respect to fraud and plagiarism in universities.

 Responsible for assessments, scientific consultant for Responsable.unige.ch, Switzerland

 Responsible for the development of IT tools, Doctor of Economic and Social Sciences with a specialization in Information Systems, University of Geneva, Switzerland

-Responsible for the online collaborative platform, Postdoctoral researcher, GSEM, University of Geneva, Switzerland
+Responsible for the Events administration, Postdoctoral researcher, GSEM, University of Geneva, Switzerland